hatemr/Automatic-Writing-Editor/README.md

 * __11/11/19__: Added login and profile page.
 * __11/12/19__: Finished chapter 6 (Profile Page and Avatars) and started chapter 7 (Error Handling).
 * __11/13/19__: Finished errors chapter of Mega tutorial.
 Still need to make a homepage unique to each user, and their editing page.
+* __11/15/19__: I deleted some databases on Heroku that I had made without knowing what I was doing.
+The database was working fine on Heroku, just it was empty.
+Then, I tried to use `heroku pg:push wordcount_dev DATABASE_URL --app wordcount-stage-hatem` to push the contents of my local database to Heroku's database.
+However, it rejected my password for `wordcount_dev`.
+I'm thought the password was right but I guess not.
+I will skip pushing and save it for later.
+I don't need my local development database data to test the app on Heroku (yet).
+Also, note that any time I migrate the database locally, I must migrate on Heroku too.

 ## Known Issues
 Subject-verb distance